rileylev/curiosity-modeling/README.md

 We use a trace-based model.
 Therefore, we start with an `initial` predicate which ensures that all cards are in the deck and NOT in the hands of players or on the table.
 Then, we use the `nextTurn` predicate to define the transition between turns.

+Because we are modeling something stateful and were uncertain how we would model the state, a lot of the core rules were modeled in a "purely functional" time-agnostic way.
+This makes calling the predicates more complicated but it kept them insulated from uncertainty in the design while making it easier to test them as small units.

 We also considered several different strategies of modeling the game.
 To list a few that we considered but ultimately didn't use,
 - all state-related Sigs (e.g. Deck, Player, Table) have pfunc field from an `Hour` sig to `set Card`.